yas-sim/openvino-ep-enabled-onnxruntime/README.md

 In this project, I built the ONNX runtime from the source code and enabled the OpenVINO execution provider.
 The project includes the steps to build and install ONNX runtime and a simple sample code to try ONNX runtime.

-**You can load the ONNX DL model directry in your program and run it as fast and efficient as OpenVINO with this OpenVINO EP.**
+**You can load the ONNX DL model directly in your program and run it as fast and efficient as OpenVINO with this OpenVINO EP.**
 Also, OpenVINO EP **supports various Intel processors and accelerators** such as CPU_FP32, GPU_FP32, GPU_FP16, MYRIAD_FP16, VAD-M_FP16, and VAD-F_FP16 (VAD = Intel Vision Accelerator Design = HDDL).
 The performance is OpenVINO >> ONNX runtime (C++) > ONNX runtime (Python) in general.
 The performance difference between OpenVINO and ONNX runtime is around 2ms to 10ms based on my test result (HW: Core i7-6770HQ).

-The sample code are simple CNN image classification program and the DL model is ResNet-50.
+The sample code are simple CNN image classification programs and the DL model is ResNet-50.

 ----